Honors Alumnus Awarded Fulbright

 “Even though I was biochemistry, I took a couple of Chinese classes and really loved it,” Webster-Ford said.
 “That helped to show the Fulbright committee I'm ready to do this.
 The program I applied for was Chinese medicine, so it showed I'm ready to learn medicine but also, I'm ready and excited to learn Chinese, culture, food, and everything that comes with that too.”

-This last summer, Webster-Ford was a fellow for the BYU Simmons Center for Cancer Research, researching bone cancer at the Walter and Eliza Hall Institute of Medical Research in Melbourne, Australia.
+This last summer, Webster-Ford was a fellow for the BYU Simmons Center for Cancer Research

 At BYU, Webster-Ford conducted research with the BYU Department of Chemistry and Biochemistry and with a professor of Chinese, examining how people with disabilities were viewed differently in Taiwan and mainland China by exploring books and movies.